 Image by Andrew Watson Getty Images

 After passing through airport-style security, visitors are free to explore large sections of the building and watch parliamentary proceedings from the public galleries.
-The only time that tickets are required is for the high theatre of Question Time in the House of Representatives (2pm on sitting days); tickets are free but must be booked through the Sergeant at Arms.
+The only time that tickets are required is for the high theatre of Question Time in the House of Representatives (2pm on sitting days); tickets are free but must be booked through the Serjeant-at-Arms.
 See the website for a calendar of sitting days.

-After entering through the Marble Foyer, pop into the Great Hall to take a look at the vast tapestry, which took 13 weavers two years to complete.
+After entering through the Marble Foyer, pop into the Great Hall to take a look at the vast tapestry, which took 14 weavers two years to complete.
 Upstairs in the corridors surrounding the hall, there are interesting displays including temporary exhibits from the Parliamentary art collection.
-Look out for a 1297 edition of the Magna Carta and the original of Michael Nelson Tjakamarra's Possum & Wallaby Dreaming, which features both on the $5 note and writ large as the mosaic you passed in Parliament's forecourt.
+Look out for a 1297 edition of the Magna Carta and the original of Michael Nelson Tjakamarra's Possum & Wallaby Dreaming, which features on the $5 note and is writ large as the mosaic you passed in Parliament's forecourt.

 There are further displays in the Members' Hall, ringed with august portraits of former prime ministers.
 From the hall, corridors branch off towards the two debating chambers.
 Australia has a Westminster-style democracy and its chambers echo the colour scheme of the famous 'Mother of Parliaments' in London, with a subtle local twist.
-Rather than the bright red of the House of Lords and the deep green of the lower house, Australia's parliament house uses a dusky pink for its Senate and a muted green for the House of Representatives, inspired by the tones of the local eucalypts.
+Rather than the bright red of the House of Lords and the deep green of the lower house, Australia's Parliament House uses a dusky pink for its Senate and a muted green for the House of Representatives, inspired by the tones of the local eucalypts.

-Free guided tours (30 minutes on sitting days, 45 minutes on nonsitting days) depart at 9.30am, 11am, 1pm, 2pm and 3.30pm.
+Free guided tours (40 minutes) depart from the desk in the foyer at 9.30am, 11am, 1pm, 2pm and 3.30pm.